onap/archived-portal/ecomp-portal-BE-os/README.md

 - [Portal-86] Remove internal att.com usages from tests and other files
 - [Portal-102] Fixed the page refresh issue on App Account Management page
 - [Portal-104] replace mysql DB connector with mariaDB connector
+- [Portal-116] Empty Widgets on Home page - widget uploaded with a wrong format in db
+- [Portal-59] Fix to to display Portal users on User page

 Version 1.0.0, February 2017
 - Initial release